|

 authored is on all the GNU/Linux CD distributions shipped

 today.
-Here is a brief list of the major Open Source
+Here's a brief list of the major projects I've worked on.

 Recent Projects